hamkerlab/ML-Karoprod-MeshPredictor/docs/datapreparation.md

 The data should be passed to the CutPredictor as `pandas` data frames.
 Each experiment (or simulation) with a unique ID 'doe_id' consists of:

-* a set of $d$ process parameters defining the experiment (definition of the material, force applied, etc).
+* A set of $d$ process parameters defining the experiment (definition of the material, force applied, etc).
-* a 1D position regularly sampled along some axis ($m$ points).
+* 1D, 2D or 3D positions in the corresponding space.
-* a resulting output variable (such as a deviation) for each position.
+* The resulting output variables (such as a deviation) for each position.

 The goal is for example to learn to predict the deviation for any position, given a set of (new) process parameters.